mincong-h/mincong-h.github.io/_posts/2025-10-21-esigelec-kubernetes-2025.md

 ## Incident with Docker Hub

 Doing the first chapter, containerization with Docker, we had some bad luck.
 We rely on Docker Hub for the lab's Docker images, but it was down twice on the same day.
 Their service experienced a major outage that day, affecting multiple services.
 The first time was during the lecture, and the second was later that evening.
 As a consequence, students cannot really pull the base images or publish the Docker images they built.
 The root cause of the outage was likely the AWS SEV-0 outage in us-east-1, which broke half of the internet.
 As an immediate remediation, we switched from Docker Hub to AWS Elastic Container Registry (ECR), so that students can pull the images.
 Later in the evening, since the Docker Hub still wasn’t fully recovered, I decided to replicate all the students’ homework to GitHub Container Registry (GHCR), so that they can pull directly from GitHub for the subsequent lab sessions.

+## GenAI

+In the lab session 5, students have opportunity to play with the OpenAI vis the GenAI service `spring-petclinic-genai-service`.
+They were asked to set up the application (Deployment), the networking (Service), and configure the AI service so that it can communicate with OpenAI and retrieve information from other microservices running in the cluster.
+It gives them a first opportunity to explore AI integration in the company.

 ## Conclusion